sawolej/Grovers-Quantum-computing/README.md

 Implementation of Adapted Grover's Algorithm for Multitarget Unordered Database Searching - Team Project for uni class.

 ## Description

 This project involves the implementation and investigation of Grover's algorithm in a multi-target quantum search context.
 The algorithm was implemented using Qiskit, a popular framework for quantum computing, which allows us to define, manipulate, and simulate quantum circuits.

-More analysis coming
+More analysis coming.

-### Dependencies
+## Requirements

-This project is implemented in Python using the Qiskit package for quantum computing simulations.
+This project is implemented in Python 3 using the Qiskit package for quantum computing simulations.
 The other dependencies are matplotlib for visualization, numpy for mathematical operations and the standard math module.

 Here's a list of the dependencies: